maciekbanas/shinyphaser/docs/reference/Rectangle.md

 # Rectangle

 Create and manage rectangles in the Phaser scene.
+Created with PhaserGame\$add_rectangle() method.

 ## Methods